allin420clutch/azureml/README.md

 ## Step 2: Reference Azure AI resources
 Based on the instructions [here](https://microsoft-my.sharepoint.com/:w:/p/mesameki/Ed5UKepTDSpCpUCwigrxFrsBKMBZrEugqhSrosnz8jtdZQ?e=cudeiv), you already have everything you need.
 Navigate to your hub and project, click on "Settings" from the left menu, scroll down to "Connected Resource" and click on "View all".
-We need the information here to fill some of the details of our yaml file below.
-Open your ./provisioning/provision.yaml file and let's fill it together step by step:
+We need the information here to fill some of the details of our provision file.
+Open your ./src/provisioning/provision.py file and let's fill it together step by step:

 ### For the section under "ai":

 Under your AI Studio project's "Settings" tab, there is a section called "Project properties".
-Copy paste all the info you need from there into this part of the yaml file.
+Copy paste all the info you need from there into this part of the provision file.
 Note that:
 - "hub_name": copy paste what you see under "hub resource name" in the UI
 - "project_name"= The string under field "Name" in the UI